fielmann-ag/version-monitor/Readme.md

 # Version Monitor
 A system to keep track of and monitor software version in use by a team or organization.
-The basic idea is having a overview which software version are we running and what is the latest stable.
+The basic idea is having a overview which software version are we running and what is the latest stable version.

 ## Getting started
 Create a configuration file.
-The default is `configuration.yaml`, you can start from `example.yaml` as starting point.
+The default is `configuration.yaml`, you can use `example.yaml` as starting point.
 The system supports different adapters for information gathering.
 See [adapters](./pkg/adapters/README.md) for details.

 Run the system like: